offby1/pyramid-tinyurl-doodle/README.md

     $ python3 -m pipenv run prequest development.ini  /sw97SVacIe

+If you're gonna do this, you might as well choose URLs that exercise various views from views.py.
+The one above hits route_name='lengthen'; so also try e.g.

+    python3 -m pipenv run prequest development.ini  /
+    python3 -m pipenv run prequest --header=Accept:text/plain development.ini  '/shorten-/?input_url=some-long-url'

+Note: that last one will add a new item to the database.

 # Normalize formatting with "black"

     $ PIPENV_VENV_IN_PROJECT=1 python3 -m pipenv run black tinyurl/